-Carolinas College Policies are available for review online.
+Carolinas College Policies are available for review through Canvas.
 The Radiologic Technology program will adhere to the guidelines set forth by Carolinas College policies and procedures.
-The list of policies below demonstrates a sample of the policies available on the college website.
+The list of policies below demonstrates a sample of the policies available on Canvas.
 Use the following link to access the entire list of collegewide policies.